LearnTeachCode/learning-log/README.md

 # learning-log
-The [Learning Log](https://github.com/LearnTeachCode/learning-log) web app helps students document their learning process on GitHub without requiring any experience with Git or GitHub!
-Using an easy-to-use interface, students can post logs right away, and then gradually move to using Git and GitHub as they learn more, to take control of their project however they prefer to!
+The [Learning Log](https://github.com/LearnTeachCode/learning-log) web app helps students document their learning process on GitHub without requiring any prior experience with Git or GitHub!
+Using simple web interface, students can post learning log entries right away and then gradually move to using Git and GitHub as they learn more.

 **This file is currently a record of the project planning process, for demonstration purposes.** Later I'll move this to another file (or blog post?) and use this README for the usual setup instructions, etc.